michaelshiloh/robotaPsyche/syllabus.md

 Instructions to leader:

+**Do not summarize the reading**.
+Your job is to get the class to engage critically with the material.
-You have 15 minutes.
-Allow 3-5 minutes at the end to wrap up, so divide the remaining 12-15 minutes into your questions or topics (say 2-5 minutes each) and move on to the next question or topic even if there are still hands raised Make sure you know what you think the key points of the reading are, and what is important for everyone to take away from the reading.
+You have 20 minutes.
+Allow a few minutes at the end to wrap up, so divide the remaining time into your questions or topics (say 2-5 minutes each) and move on to the next question or topic even if there are still hands raised.
+Make sure you know what you think the key points of the reading are, and what is important for everyone to take away from the reading.
 Ask questions that engage the class fully in critical discussion of the readings.
 Lead people to the main points of